HolyBlackCat/cpp-tutorials/tooling/articles/variations/determining_msys2_env.md

 Depending on what you see, proceed to one of the following links.
 If there are several matches, you can pick one freely.

+* `mingw-w64-clang-x86_64-clang` → This is already what this tutorial recommends, you can follow it as is.
+[Go to the previous page.](/tooling/articles/installing_toolchain.md)

 * `mingw-w64-ucrt-x86_64-gcc` → [GCC in MSYS2 UCRT64](./ucrt64_gcc.md), the default choice for GCC.

 * `mingw-w64-x86_64-gcc` → [GCC in MSYS2 MINGW64](./mingw64_gcc.md), GCC with the older C standard library.